cbk914/AF-ShellHunter/README.md

 # How to?
 # set country block with [country], please read user_files/config.txt

-# 'show-response-code' -> show responses with those status codes, as -sc
+# 'show-response-code "option1" "option2"' -> show responses with those status codes, as -sc
 # 'show-string' -> show match with that string, as -ss
 # 'show-regex' -> show match with regex, as -sr